 The fee will be collected once every three years upon completion of the assessment, either via online payment or over the phone through the LPA Helpdesk – 1800 683 111.

 Industry, through the LPA Advisory Committee, has taken the decision to charge livestock producers for accreditation from October 2017.
 Accreditation lasts for three years.
 With eNVDs being made available at no cost to LPA accredited producers, industry needed to find an alternate, more secure funding model for the LPA program, which has historically been funded through the sale of NVD books and eDECs.

-Starting 1 October 2017, producers will need to pay the fee when:
+From 1 October 2017, producers need to pay the fee when:

 - Renewing their LPA accreditation - once every three years